Ernst Niekisch: Third Reich

 Although anti-Jewish and in favour of a totalitarian state, Niekisch rejected Adolf Hitler, who he felt lacked any real socialism, and Niekisch instead looked to Joseph Stalin and the industrial development of the Soviet Union as his model for the Führerprinzip.
 Writing in 1958, Niekisch condemned Hitler as a power-obsessed demagogue who was an enemy of the elitist spirit that Niekisch advocated.
 He was particularly ill-disposed towards Joseph Goebbels and, at a meeting between the two facilitated by their mutual friend, Arnolt Bronnen, Niekisch and Goebbels had almost come to blows.
-Bronnen would break from Niekisch in 1932 after the latter published the pamphlet Hitler - ein deutsches Verhängnis, with Bronnen considering the attack on Nazism a personal insult.
+Bronnen would break from Niekisch in 1932 after the latter published the pamphlet Hitler – ein deutsches Verhängnis, with Bronnen considering the attack on Nazism a personal insult.
 In the immediate aftermath of the Reichstag fire, his house was searched for evidence of any involvement, but that was not pursued.
 He also discussed his opposition to the new regime with Ulrich von Hassell although Niekisch did not join the German Resistance.

 Despite his criticisms of Nazism, he was allowed to continue editing Widerstand until the paper was banned in December 1934.
 He was allowed to visit Rome in 1935 and held meetings with Benito Mussolini, who told Niekisch that he considered Hitler's aggressive stances towards the Soviet Union to be foolish and would later discuss opposition groups with the Italian Consul General while Italo-German relations were somewhat strained.

-He was arrested in 1937 by the Gestapo and was sentenced, two years later, to life imprisonment at the Volksgerichtshof for 'literary high treason'.
-Following the intervention of his former ally, Jünger, his family could retain his property but not secure Niekisch's release.
-He was released in 1945, when he had become blind.
+In 1937, Niekisch and dozens of his colleagues were arrested by the Gestapo for writing articles against the regime.
+In 1939, Niekisch was found guilty of 'literary high treason by the Volksgerichtshof, along with fellow National Bolsheviks Joseph Drexel and Karl Tröger, and sentenced to life in prison.
+Following the intervention of his former ally, Jünger, his family could retain his property, but not secure his release.
+Niekisch remained in prison until April 1945, when he was liberated by the Red Army.
+By then, he had nearly gone blind.